thanek/sharp-fu-y30-mqtt-esp/README.md

 When you connect to the Q45, Q46 and Q47, you need to connect to base (B) pins of those transistors.

 ![Control panel](./doc/sharp-fu-y30-control-panel.png)

+Be sure to properly connect the optocouplers with switch buttons on the control panels (note the polarization).

+## Software
+You need to create the `config.h` file by copying the `config.example.h`.
+Enter your WiFi data there, also include the MQTT server addres.
+You can use some of public MQTT servers with no problem.

+After you deploy your code to the ESP8266, you will be able to perform OTA updates.
+Just change the ESP8266 IP address in the `platformio.ini` file.